FlashGordon95/Graph-Theory/README.md

 ## Project Information

+### Outline
+This project will be a representation of a timetabling system for the GMIT Software development course and some of the Digital Media course also.
+The idea of the project is to create a timetabling layout in a Graph Database that can possibly be scaled to include other courses in the college.

+My project has 3 aims :

++ Fully represent a timetable system for the Software course.
++ Extend this system to include some of the Digital media course.
++ Attempt to conceive a design that both makes sense and can be scaled to other courses.

 ### Accuiring Data
 Acquiring some for the data for the database such as the rooms in GMIT can be quite a long task if manually typed.
 I aim to build a webscrape in python that will scrape the page and gather the rooms.